Take a Drive to… Ann Arbor!

 CONCOURSE: The concourse was the first, and one of the favorite, areas that we visited.

 I personally loved that all of the kids were occupied here despite their varied ages!
-The older ones could have spent hours in the Google Liquid Galaxy, flying around the globe on multiple larger than life screens, while the youngest had fun splashing around the water table.
+The older ones could have spent hours in the Google Liquid Galaxy, flying around the globe on multiple larger-than-lif screens, while the youngest had fun splashing around the water table.

 The ‘middle-age’ kiddos were busy building forts with over-sized blocks and blasting off rockets!
 They also enjoyed the whisper dish, tornado, and (because my husband and I are trained architects) spending quite a bit of time in a mini house where they could build from a blueprint, examine electrical systems and get up close and personal with a toilet.